The Testing Effect: Why Retrieval Practice WorksThe Testing Effect: Why Retrieval Practice Works: classroom practice and examples for teachers

 3. Frequent, low-stakes retrieval practice significantly boosts long-term memory in the classroom: Implementing brief quizzes, exit tickets, or 'brain dumps' throughout a unit, rather than just at the end, helps learners consolidate learning and identify gaps in their knowledge early (Agarwal et al., 2012).
 This consistent recall strengthens memory traces and makes information more readily available when needed.

-4. The benefits of retrieval practice extend beyond immediate recall, fostering durable and flexible knowledge: By introducing 'desirable difficulties' through active retrieval, educators help learners not only remember facts but also understand concepts more deeply and apply them in new contexts (Bjork & Bjork, 1992).
+4. The benefits of retrieval practice extend beyond immediate recall, fostering durable and flexible knowledge: Retrieval practice can act as a desirable difficulty: Bjork (1994) described desirable difficulties, and Karpicke & Grimaldi (2012) review evidence that active retrieval can support meaningful learning and application.
 This approach directly counteracts the Ebbinghaus Forgetting Curve, ensuring learning endures.

 Research shows retrieving info aids learning more than rereading (Roediger & Karpicke, 2006).
 Testing helps learners recall facts, according to Bjork (1994).
 Practice quizzes boost knowledge retention, as found by Karpicke & Blunt (2011).

-The Testing Effect infographic showing the steps to audit practice, establish routines, plan feedback, and communicate purposepractice in the classroom, including auditing current methods, establishing routines, planning feedback, and communicating purpose to students." loading="lazy">
+The Testing Effect infographic showing the steps to audit practice, establish routines, plan feedback, and communicate purpose in the classroom

 Setting Up Retrieval